top of page

 AN OPPORTUNITY TO RESPONSIBLY REDEVELOP A VACANT SITE

-Respectful of the garden city principles, this project will create much needed family dwellings both for empty nester looking to downsize while remaining in TMR as well as for first time home buyers looking to gain entry into this fantastic community.
-This project will not only beautify the site but will make a significant contribution to the community on many levels.
+Respectful of the garden city principles, this project will create much needed family dwellings both for empty nesters looking to downsize while remaining in TMR as well as for first time home buyers looking to gain entry into this fantastic community.
+This project will not only beautify the site but will also make a significant contribution to the community on many levels.

 1117 SAJO Site plan 2 DV kopia.jpg